ChrisKurz/NCS-Tutorial/BLE/NCSv3.3.0/peripheral_btaddr/README.md

    ![image](images/terminal.jpg)

-7) Check on Smartphone (note that only the Anrdoid app shows the Bluetooth address when scanning).
+7) Check on Smartphone by using _nRF Connect for Mobile_ app (note that only the Anrdoid app shows the Bluetooth address when scanning).

    ![image](images/smartphone.jpg)